fbpx

 What type of interview does Tuck use for MBA admissions?

-All Round 1 applicants who submit their complete application, including Letters of Reference, by September 1, 2022 (or October 1, 2022, if applying to Tuck through the Consortium), and all Round 2/Round 2 Consortium applicants who submit their complete application by December 1, 2022, will be guaranteed an interview.
+All Round 1/Round 1 Consortium applicants who submit their complete application, including test scores and Letters of Reference, by September 1, 2023, all Round 2/Round 2 Consortium applicants who submit their complete application by December 1, 2023, and all Round 3 applicants who submit their complete application by March 1, 2024, will be guaranteed an interview invitation.
 For all other applicants, interviews are offered by invitation only.
-Tuck will review your application and invite you to interview if they believe it will help them learn more about how you demonstrate their admissions criteria.
+Interviews are resume-based, meaning the interviewer will not have access to your application materials.

 Admissions